 Controls are well placed.
 I found the grip comfortable and didn't have any problems with the ergonomics of the camera.

-As long as you're not looking to put hundreds of rolls through the camera, I don't see how anyone could be unhappy with the camera.
+As long as you're not looking to put hundreds of rolls through the camera, the shooting experience is great considering the cost of the Rebel XS.
 If you can find one with a lens for $5-$10, buy it.

 If you already have one, I would not recommend selling it for a Rebel Ti or Rebel T2.
 Instead, look to move up to a mid-range camera like the Elan 7N.
 (30V in Europe)

 Cameras that would be an upgrade would be a Canon Elan 7N (30V), Canon EOS 3 or Canon EOS 1V.

 Canon Rebel Ti (300V) / Rebel T2 (300X)

 These are the last 2 cameras from the entry-level lineup.
 They have more features and metal lens mounts.
 Price ranges are exactly the same for the Rebel XS, so it makes sense to buy them instead.